 A. If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the particular proposal is considered to be a routine matter under applicable rules.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine" under applicable rules but not with respect to "non-routine" matters.
-Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
-Unless you provide voting instructions to your broker, your broker or nominee may NOT vote your shares on the election of directors (Proposal 1), the approval of a reverse stock split (Proposal 2), the approval of an amendment to the Company's 2018 Equity Incentive Plan to allow for additional shares available for awards (Proposal 3), the approval of the issuance of up to 15,000,000 shares of the Company's common stock pursuant to the PP Notes (Proposal 4), or the approval of the additional issuance of up to 10,000,000 shares of the Company's common stock pursuant to the Purchase Agreement (Proposal 5), but may vote your shares on the ratification and approval of the appointment of Marcum LLP as the Company's independent registered accounting firm (Proposal 6) even in the absence of your instruction.
+Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
+Accordingly, your broker or nominee may NOT vote your shares on the election of directors (Proposal 1); the advisory vote on executive compensation (Proposal 3); or the advisory vote on the frequency of votes on executive compensation for the Reverse Stock Split (Proposal 2); and the ratification of Marcum LLP as our independent registered public accounting firm for fiscal year 2023 (Proposal 5) even in the absence of your instruction.